-In this example, we will upload our document to a SharePoint document library(Source).
-Our Flow will get a file from a SharePoint document library, convert it to PDF\A and store generated file back to SharePoint document library(Achieve).
+In this example, we will upload our document to a SharePoint document library.
+Our Flow will process that file, convert it to PDF/A and store the generated file back in SharePoint.

-From a High-Level our Flow would look like!
+From a High-Level, our Flow looks as follows:

-Step 1: For this demo, we will use “When an item is created or modified” SharePoint ‘Flow Trigger’ action.
+Step 1: For this demo, we will use the “When an item is created or modified” SharePoint Trigger.

-In the action, specify the path to the SharePoint Online List to monitor a new item.
+Specify the path to the SharePoint Online Library to monitor for new items.

 Step 2: Add the Muhimbi “Convert document” action.

-- Source file content: “File Content” (the output of the SharePoint “When a file is created or modified in a folder action”).
+- Source file content: “File Content” (output of the “When a file is created or modified in a folder” trigger).

 - Output format: PDF